kihayu/chrome-summarizer-extension/README.md

 1. Detects when you're reading an article
 2. Uses Gemini Nano to create a summary locally on your device
-3. Displays key points in a clean, readable format
+3. Displays a summary in the given length
 4. Keeps your data private - all processing happens on your machine